Pilate cared nothing for the religion of the people. He had two goals: control and peace.

 It was like a punchline to a joke.
 Pilate smiled in spite of himself thinking, “Yes, this is the kind of king these miserable people would have!”
 Choking back his contempt for these accusers, Pilate listened to their conflicting testimonies, accusing Jesus of outrageous but harmless things, matters of great importance to these small-minded leaders but of no consequence to Rome.
 When Jesus did not attempt to answer their charges, Pilate began to be more interested in this man.
 He marveled that this one so eloquent in reputation would be so mute in court.

 There was a custom at the time of the feast.
 To appease the people and maintain control without force, a prisoner could be released.
 They were holding a rebel, named Barabbas, who had committed murder.
 Pilate offered him to the people.
 The people, stirred by the priests, called for Jesus instead.
-Pilate knew the driving force behind the priests and other leaders was envy.
+Pilate knew that envy was the driving force behind the priests and other leaders.
 Here was a man they could not control so their fragile peace was threatened.
 To be sure, Pilate made the question clear:

 “What then do you want me to do with Him whom you call the King of the Jews?”

 As if on a conductor’s cue, a shout of “Crucify Him!” became a rhythmic chant.
 Pilate’s protests of the innocence of Jesus could barely be heard over the chant.
 Pilate, for the sake of control and for the hope of peace, released Barabbas and delivered Jesus to the mob.
 Roman soldiers tied Jesus to a whipping post and did their worst.
-They took Him to headquarters to mock Him publically, stripping Him and putting a purple robe on Him.
+They took Him to headquarters to mock Him publicly, stripping Him and putting on Him a purple robe.
 They twisted a crown of thorns and jammed it onto His head.
 They struck Him with a rod and pretended to worship Him.
 Finally tiring of their sport, they removed the “kingly” purple robe, put His own clothes back on Him, and led Him off to be crucified.